-The best place to learn about PAP’s is by contacting us here at Prescription Hope to let us help you through the patient assistance programs for the set price of $50 per month for each medication, or from learning the basics from pharmaceutical companies, social workers and of course the one and only ‘Internet’.
+The best place to learn about PAP’s is by contacting us here at Prescription Hope to help you utilize and expedite the process of enrolling in patient assistance programs for the set price of $50 per month for each medication through Prescription Hope’s medication access service.

-It can be a complex process, certainly for someone not experienced in navigating the criteria around such an application, so the most convenient and reliable place to learn about this program is simply to contact us and we can then answer any questions you might have concerning eligibility and the process.
+It can be a complex process, certainly for someone not experienced in navigating the criteria around such an application, so the most convenient and reliable place to learn about this program is simply by contacting us so we can answer any questions you may have concerning eligibility and the overall enrollment process.

 To put this in simple terms, below are some areas that could give you a good basic understanding of this whole program.

 There are, of course, many pharmaceutical companies you can reach to enroll for a PAP.
 But as we mentioned, the overall approach to this program may vary from one to another.